santiment/academy/src/docs/neuro-api/metrics/developer-activity/index.md

 ---
-title: Developer Activity
+title: Neuro API - Developer Activity
 author: Santiment Team
-# References
-#

 ---

 Returns a list of developer activity for a given slug and time interval.